Riv1a/soar_edr_automationlab/README.md

 ## Objective

 The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
-The primary focus was to monitor and analyze data with LimaCharlie as a Endpoint Detection and Response (EDR) system, generating test telemetry to mimic real-world attack scenarios with the HackingTool ‘LaZagne’.
+The primary focus was to monitor and analyze data with LimaCharlie as a Endpoint Detection and Response (EDR) system, to mimic real-world attack scenarios with the HackingTool ‘LaZagne’.
 This hands-on experience was designed to deepen understanding of credential security, and defensive strategies.

 ### Skills Learned